Need a larger size? Look for this style in our CHILD category.

 To measure your child's feet:

-- 3. Step away carefully and measure the distance from the book to the wall.
+- 3. Move your child's foot away carefully and measure the distance from the book to the wall.

-- 4. Scroll down and look for this measurement on the sizing charts below to find the recommended shoe size.
+- 4. Look for your measurement on the sizing charts below to find the recommended shoe size.